g1eb/react-datetime-inputs/README.md

 | onClose | Handler function that is fired on close of the edit popover | none | no |
 | customDisplay | custom display component for presentation | none | no |

-Note that when custom display component is provided it is up to the implementation to format display value and include a button to toggle datetime editor/popover.
+Note that when custom display component is used you need to format display value and include a button to toggle datetime editor/popover.
+Additionally one can use `active` and `warning` properties to change display (or alert user of invalid input when used together with `minDate` and/or `maxDate` properties).

 For example:
 ```javascript
 <h1 onClick={this.props.onClick}>